kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 + The Footer - This section appears on the bottom of all pages and will contain some copyright information and a date specifying how recently the site has been updated, again giving the user good feedback that this site is actively maintained.
 <img src="https://github.com/kevinjohnkiely/la-rosa-restaurant-project-1/blob/main/wireframesScreenshots/footer.png">

 + Banner Image - This section replaces the hero image on the homepage and therefore appears on just 3 pages.
-It will give the usual an extra visual clue of the page content and will appear just below the main page text heading of each page.
+It will give the user an extra visual clue of the page content and will appear just below the main page text heading of each page.
 <img src="https://github.com/kevinjohnkiely/la-rosa-restaurant-project-1/blob/main/wireframesScreenshots/banner.png">

 ### Home Page